Dispersion relation reconstruction for 2D Photonic Crystals based on polynomial interpolation

 \begin{theorem} {\textnormal{(\cite[Theorem 4.4.2]{kuchment1993floquet})}} Let $L$ be a general periodic elliptic operator in $\mathbb{R}^n$, then the complex Bloch variety of $L$,

 is the set of all zeros of an entire function on $\mathbb{C}^{n+1}$. \end{theorem}

-\begin{theorem}[mentioned in \cite{klindworth2014efficient} and proved by perturbation theory \cite{kato2013perturbation}] If we only consider one component $k_i$ of the vector $\mathbf{k}=(k_1,k_2)$, then all the positive band functions can be resorted when crossing the branch points such that they are analytic functions with respect to $k_i$. \end{theorem}
+\begin{theorem}[mentioned in \cite{klindworth2014efficient} and proved by perturbation theory \cite{kato2013perturbation}] If we only consider one component $k_i$ of the vector $\mathbf{k}=(k_1,k_2)$, then all the positive band functions can be reordered when crossing the branch points such that they are analytic functions with respect to $k_i$. \end{theorem}

-Theorem \ref{thm:piecewise-analytic} states that band functions are piecewise analytic with potential singularities occurring at branch points and origin.
+Theorem \ref{thm:piecewise-analytic} states that band functions are piecewise analytic with possible singularities occurring on branch points and at the origin.
 Theorem \ref{piece1} further shows the analytic continuation of band functions in one variable through branch points.
-In the following, we will discuss the properties of these singular points and the smoothness of band functions in more details.
-First we study the limit of eigenfunctions along any band functions.
+In the following, we will discuss the properties of these singular points and the smoothness of band functions.
+To this end, we first study the limit of eigenfunctions along any band functions.